 This service is aligned with the College of Education’s strategic plan, and our… more »

-ERB accounting staff are responsible for the following grant activities: Meeting with business manager and principal investigator to review project budgets as requested Monitoring grant expenditures Reviewing and processing cost transfers for sponsored projects Constructing and processing rebudgets Reviewing and approving vouchers, purchase orders, and PAFs for sponsored projects Participating in roll-out meetings Processing journal… more »
+Accounting staff in the Office of Research and Sponsored Projects are responsible for the following grant activities: Meeting with business manager and principal investigator to review project budgets as requested Monitoring grant expenditures Reviewing and processing cost transfers for sponsored projects Constructing and processing rebudgets Reviewing and approving vouchers, purchase orders, and PAFs for sponsored projects Participating… more »